 The advantages of an Uzbekistan e-visa are many.
-For one thing, you do not have to take a trip anywhere.
+For one thing, you do not have to take a trip to any embassy, diplomatic mission, or consulate.
 The process is entirely online, and it should not take you more than 20 minutes to complete.
 Plus, if you have some trouble understanding it, iVisa provides 24/7 support service.
 Just give them a call, and someone will guide you every step of the way.

-As opposed to the Uzbekistan visa on arrival, the Uzbekistan electronic visa can be used at any border checkpoint.
+Opposed to the Uzbekistan visa on arrival, the e-visa can be used at any border checkpoint.
 It does not matter that you enter the country by plane or by car.
 You can use it anywhere.
 You are not limited to the Tashkent International Airport.

-If you are worried about the cost, you should not.
-That is because applying online is not very expensive.
+If you are worried about the cost, you should't.
+Applying online is not very expensive.
 In fact, iVisa gives you multiple options when it comes to the cost.
 That is because the company created three processing time.
 The one you choose determines the price of your Uzbekistan e-visa.
 Your options are as follows:

-Standard processing – selecting this option means that your visa will arrive via e-mail within 5 business days.
-It costs only $40.
+Standard processing – selecting this option means that your visa will arrive via email within 7 days.
+It costs only USD 60.50.

-Rush processing – the waiting period is shortened to 72 hours, and you will be charged $60.
+Rush processing – the waiting period is shortened to 5 days, and you will be charged USD 85.50.

 Super Rush processing – if you need to leave as soon as possible, this is the fastest option you have.
-Your application form is processed within 48 hours, and it costs $80.
+Your application form is processed within 72 hours, and it costs USD 110.50.